Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Theoretical framework

 The exciton is labeled by its total momentum $\XTM $ and a set of quantum numbers collectively denoted by $\Xmodeindex$.
 For instance, for hydrogen-like excitons in 2D we can write $\Xmodeindex = (n, m, S, m_{S})$, where $n$ is the principal quantum number, $m$ the azimuthal quantum number, $S$ the total exciton spin, and $m_{S}$ the associated magnetic quantum number.
-The operators $\hat{c}^{\dagger}_{\alpha \vec{p}}$ and $\hat{v}_{\beta \vec{p}}$ are the creation and annihilation operators of a conduction and a valence electron with momentum $\vec{p}$ and (pseudo)spins $\alpha$ and $\beta$, respectively.
-The product of these operators is sometimes referred to as the polarization operator.
-Note that in principle $\alpha$ and $\beta$ are most appropriately understood as collective indices including the total-spin and spin-projection quantum numbers.
-However, in practice it is often the case that the former has a single, fixed value for each kind of particle (in III--V semiconductor compounds, this is $\nicefrac{1}{2}$ for electrons, and $\nicefrac{1}{2}$ or $\nicefrac{3}{2}$ for holes).
-We thus take $\alpha$ and $\beta$ to simply be the spin projections and omit the total spin, in the understanding that the latter is known.
-We also note that annihilating a valence electron is analogous to creating a hole with opposite momentum and (pseudo)spin, so that one could equally work with the hole creation operator $\hat{h}^{\dagger}_{\beta \boldsymbol{p}} \equiv \hat{v}_{{-}\beta, {-}\boldsymbol{p}}$.
+The product of conduction and valence operators in Eq.\ \eqref{eq: exciton creation operator} is sometimes referred to as the polarization operator.
+We note that annihilating a valence electron is analogous to creating a hole with opposite momentum and spin, so that one could equally work with the hole creation operator $\hat{h}^{\dagger}_{\beta \boldsymbol{p}} \equiv \hat{v}_{{-}\beta, {-}\boldsymbol{p}}$.
 Furthermore, $\XRM$ is the relative exciton momentum, $\mathcal{V}$ stands for the volume of the system in the dimensionality of interest, and $\XWF{\alpha}{\beta}{\Xmodeindex}{\XTM}(\XRM)$ is the relative exciton wave function satisfying the normalization condition